-Our society has been bombarded with talent shows like ‘Australia’s got talent’, ‘American idol’ or ‘the voice’ and this has made the perception that singing is a talent or an innate ability even stronger.
+Our society has been bombarded with talent shows like ‘Australia’s got talent’, ‘American idol’ or ‘the voice’.
+Certainly, this has made the perception that singing is a talent or an innate ability even stronger.

 My answer to this is, no, what does talent even mean?

 Now, this might seem a bit unusual to you or different to what you have heard before.
 Let me explain.

 I have heard from many adults that they always wanted to learn to sing.
 However, at a younger age they were told by either their parents, peers or even their music teachers that they don’t have any talent.
 Hence, they were advised that they better not sing.